3lvis/DATASource/README.md

 ### UICollectionViewDataSource

-`DATASource` takes ownership of your `UICollectionViewDATASource` providing boilerplate functionality for the most common tasks, but if you need to override any of the `UICollectionViewDATASource` methods you can use the `DATASourceDelegate`.
+`DATASource` takes ownership of your `UICollectionViewDataSource` providing boilerplate functionality for the most common tasks, but if you need to override any of the `UICollectionViewDataSource` methods you can use the `DATASourceDelegate`.
 Check the [CollectionView Demo](https://github.com/3lvis/DATASource/tree/master/Demos/CollectionView) where we show how to add a footer view to your `DATASource` backed UICollectionView.

 ## Installation